 Quality and Accountability

-10 Academic Medical Centers Receive 2012 UHC Quality Leadership Award
+Ten Academic Medical Centers Receive UHC's 2013 Quality Leadership Award

-Chicago, Ill (September 13, 2012)—UHC has recognized 10 of its principal academic medical center (AMC) members with the 2012 UHC Quality Leadership Award.
-The award is given to AMCs that demonstrated excellence in delivering high-quality care as measured by the UHC Quality and Accountability Study, which UHC has conducted annually since 2005.
+Chicago, Ill (October 17, 2013)—UHC announced the 10 top-performing academic medical centers that have been awarded the 2013 UHC Quality Leadership Award.
+The award is given to UHC member academic medical centers that have demonstrated superior performance in delivering high-quality patient care as measured by UHC’s 2013 Quality and Accountability Study, which analyzed data from 101 UHC member academic medical centers nationwide.

 - Mayo Clinic – Rochester, MN